Dancing in the Street: Civil rights anthem

-The song took on a different meaning when riots in inner-city America led to many young black demonstrators citing the song as a civil rights anthem to social change which also led to some radio stations taking the song off its play list because certain black advocates such as H. Rap Brown began playing the song while organising demonstrations.

-The anxiety elicited in parts of the dominant American society, by a dance "movement" inspiring a racial minority via this song, recalls the way in which the American government came to view the Ghost Dance religious movement among Native Americans in the 1890s.

-"Dancing in the Street" had two meanings.
-The first is the one Martha Reeves asserted to reporters in England.
-"The British press aggravated Reeves when someone put a microphone in her face and asked her if she was a militant leader.
-The British journalist wanted to know if Reeves agreed, as many people had claimed, that "Dancing in the Street" was a call to riot.
-To Reeves, the query was patently absurd.
-'My Lord, it was a party song,' she remarked in retrospect" (Smith 221).
-While Berry Gordy had created the Black Forum label to preserve black thought and creative writing, he kept the Motown record label and the popular hits it produced from being too political.
-"Berry Gordy Jr. was extremely wary about affiliating his business with any organization of movement that might negatively influence his company's commercial success" (Smith 230).

 "Motown records had a distinct role to play in the city's black community, and that community—as diverse as it was—articulated and promoted its own social, cultural, and political agendas.
 These local agendas, which reflected the unique concerns of African Americans living in the urban north, both responded to and reconfigured the national civil rights campaign" (Smith 227).
 The movement lent the song its secondary meaning and the song with its second meaning fanned the flames of unrest.
 This song (and others like it) and its associated political meanings did not exist in a vacuum.
-It was a partner with its social environment and they both played upon each other creating meaning that could not have been brought on by one or the other alone.
+It was a partner with its social environment and they both played upon each other, creating meaning that could not have been brought on by one or the other alone.
 The song therefore became a call to reject peace for the chance that unified unrest could bring about the freedom that suppressed minorities all across the United States so craved.